lodemo/CATANA/README.md

 the MySQL database.
 File videoPipeline.py is the entry point for the face recognition pipeline, where certain videos are read from the database and a multi-thread video downloader based on youtube_dl is started.
 The actual face recognition application is implemented as a convenient PostProcessor class of youtube_dl which directly plugs-in after the download process.
-The process runs a long time, depending on the internet-connection and the number of videos.
-For us 21sec/video in average.
+The process potentially runs a long time, depending on the internet-connection and number of videos.
+For us, a processing rate of 21sec/video were achieved in average.
 After video analysis is finished, the extracted face embeddings are stored in the database with information of the video and duration.
-Next clustering should be executed on these embeddings.
+Next, clustering should be executed on the found embeddings to link occuring faces across videos.

 ### Collaboration Detection / Clustering

-Depending on number of embeddings and your system, the clustering process can be applied through different scripts.
+Depending on number of embeddings and system, the clustering process can be applied through different scripts.

-collabDetection.py executes all clustering steps in one job and may fall due to memory consumption.
+collabDetection.py executes all clustering steps in one job and may fail due to memory consumption.

-IF COMPUTATION TIME IS TOO HIGH, USE SPLIT UP pipeline
+IF COMPUTATION TIME IS TOO HIGH, USE THE SPLIT UP pipeline:
+(collabCreateIndex.py, collabCompIndexBlock.py, collabCompIndexBlockProcess.py)

 - create features array from database
 - create indices splitting the matrix up into n parts using collabCreateIndex.py
 - compute the parts separate using collabCompIndexBlock.py or collabCompIndexBlockProcess.py

-IF MEMORY CONSUMPTION IS TOO HIGH
+IF MEMORY CONSUMPTION IS TOO HIGH:
+(collabCreateMemMap.py, collabCompDistanceMemMap.py, collabDetectionMemMap.py)

 - try mem-mapped script types, loading the distance matrices as mem-mapped numpy arrays

-After clustering, cluster are stored in the database and using the 00_Collaboration.ipynb notebook the collaboration detection and graph creation can be executed.
+After clustering, cluster are stored in the database and using the 00_Collaboration.ipynb notebook, the collaboration detection and graph creation can be executed.

 ### Visualization